chili-publish/studio-sdk/src/README.md

 <br/>

 ### Initialise the SDK
-Once you have recieved access to the SDK, you will recieve a link the SDK javascript file that you need to include inside your html.
+Once you have received access to the SDK, you will receive a link the SDK javascript file that you need to include inside your html.

 We recommend including the script in a script tag, right before the closing tag of the body (`</body>`) but keep in mind that your integration script should come below the SDK inclusion.